Polar Lattices for Lossy Compression: Introduction

 \subsection{Relation to Prior Works}

 As mentioned above, although the TCQ technique performs well in practice, its theoretical limit is still unclear, to the best of our knowledge.
-Polar lattices, as we will see, can be theoretically proved to be able to achieve the rate-distortion bound.
-Moreover, thanks to their low complexity, considerably high-dimensional polar lattices are available in practice, providing a quantization performance with gap less than $0.2$ dB to the achievable bound when the lattice dimension $N=2^{18}$.
+Polar lattices, as we will see, can be proved to achieve the rate-distortion bound.
+Moreover, thanks to their low complexity, considerably high-dimensional polar lattices are available in practice.
+According to the simulation results in Section \ref{sec:simu}, the achieved performance is within a gap of $0.2$ dB to the theoretic bound when the lattice dimension $N=2^{18}$.

-The sparse regression codes were also proved to achieve the the optimal rate-distortion bound of i.i.d Gaussian sources with polynomial complexity \cite{VenkaSparse1, VenkaSparse2}.
+The sparse regression codes were also proved to achieve the the optimal rate-distortion bound of i.i.d Gaussian sources with polynomial complexity \cite{VenkaSparse1,VenkaSparse2}.
 In fact, there exists a trade-off between the distortion performance and encoding complexity.
-For a block length $N$, typical encoding complexity of this kind of codes is $O((N/\log N)^2)$ for an exponentially decaying excess distortion with exponent $O(N/\log N)$, and their designed random matrix incurs $N \times O(N^2)$ storage complexity.
-In comparison, the construction of polar lattices is as explicit as that of polar codes themselves, and the complexity is quasi-linear $O(N \log^2 N)$ for a sub-exponentially decaying excess distortion with exponent roughly $O(\sqrt{N})$.
+For a block length $N$, typical encoding complexity of this kind of codes is $O\left((N/\log N)^{2}\right)$ for an exponentially decaying excess distortion with exponent $O(N/\log N)$, and their designed random matrix incurs $O\left(N^{3}\right)$ storage complexity.
+In comparison, the construction of polar lattices is as explicit as that of polar codes themselves, and the complexity is quasi-linear $O\left(N\log^{2}N\right)$ for a sub-exponentially \footnote{By saying a sub-exponentially decaying excess distortion, we mean that the excess distortion vanishes as $2^{-N^\beta}$ for some $0< \beta < 1$.
+In fact, $\beta$ can be arbitrarily close to $\frac{1}{2}$ in our work.} decaying excess distortion with exponent roughly $O(\sqrt{N})$.
+The sparse regression codes have also been used in multi-terminal source and channel coding \cite{SPCmulti12}.